vlexum/CS-480/README.md

-# Simulator Project from CS480
+# Simulator Project from NAU OS Course

 #### THE PROGRAM CONFIGURATION DATA